TheFreezeTeam/TheFreezeTeamBlog/Source/TheFreezeTeamBlog/input/posts/steven-t-cramer/drafts/Managing Ghost users.md

 ### The Owner

 There is only ever one owner of a Ghost site.
 The owner is a special user which has all the same permissions as an Administrator, but with two exceptions: The Owner can never be deleted.
-And in some circumstances the owner will have access to additional special settings if applicable — for example, billing details, if using Ghost(Pro).
+And in some circumstances the owner will have access to additional special settings if applicable ï¿½ for example, billing details, if using Ghost(Pro).

 ---